Applying for a New License (Teen Drivers) in South Carolina

 - You may only drive alone during daylight hours, defined as 6 a.m. to 6 p.m. (or 8 p.m. during Daylight Savings Time).

-- From 6 p.m. (or 8 p.m. during DST) until midnight, you may drive if a licensed driver who is at least 21 years of age is with you.
+- From 6 p.m. (or 8 p.m. during DST) until midnight, you may drive if a licensed driver who is at least 21 years old is with you.

 - Between midnight and 6 a.m., you may drive if your licensed parent or legal guardian rides with you.

 - You cannot transport more than 2 passengers under 21 years old unless you're accompanied by a licensed adult who is at least 21 years old.
 The only exception is if you are transporting family members or students to and from school.

-The difference between a special restricted license and a conditional license is that a special restricted license allows the opportunity to waive the restricted driving times, provided that you can show proof of interference with either work or school.
+The difference between a special restricted license and a provisional license is that a special restricted license allows the opportunity to waive the restricted driving times, provided that you can show proof of interference with either work or school.
 To do so, you will need to submit a statement from your parent or guardian, along with a statement from your school or your employer, both confirming that the restricted driving times are interfering with your necessary activities.

-To obtain your special restricted license, you must be at least 16 years old and have held your beginner’s permit for 180 days.
+To obtain your provisional license, you must be at least 16 years old and have held your learner's permit for 180 days.
 You will follow all of the same steps listed above for your conditional license.
-You will also still be held to the same driving restrictions until you reach 17 years old and qualify for your unrestricted driver’s license, unless you choose to submit the aforementioned statements and have the restrictions waived.
+You will also still be held to the same driving restrictions until you reach 17 years old and qualify for your unrestricted driver's license, unless you choose to submit the aforementioned statements and have the restrictions waived.

 You will be eligible for your unrestricted driver's license once you turn 16 years old and either:

-- Have held your conditional license for 1 year.
+- Have held your provisional license for 1 year.

 - Have held your special restricted license for 1 year.

 The DMV will mail you a special driver's license sleeve to keep with you while driving.